Sidney Parsons: Political career

-In the 1935 provincial election, Parsons ran as a Labour candidate in the riding of Edmonton; he finished last of twenty-seven candidates, winning only fifty-two votes.
+In the 1935 provincial election, Parsons ran as a Labour candidate in the riding of Edmonton.
+He received the smallest portion of the votes of twenty-seven candidates, winning only fifty-two votes.
+Edmonton used STV at the time and Parsons was one of the first to be eliminated and have his votes transferred elsewhere.

-After this defeat, he returned to municipal politics, and was finally elected alderman in the 1938 election, finishing fourth of thirteen candidates.
+After this defeat, he returned to municipal politics, and was finally elected alderman in the 1938 election, finishing fourth of thirteen candidates (five were elected using block voting).
 He was re-elected in 1940 (finishing fourth of eighteen candidates), 1942 (third of twelve candidates), 1944 (third of twelve), 1946 (fourth of thirteen), and 1948 (first of twelve) elections.
+In 1948 he was the most-popular candidate in the aldermanic race.

-He resigned halfway through his two-year aldermanic term to run for mayor in the 1949 election.
-He narrowly won the five candidate field, and was elected to a two-year term.
+in 1949, he resigned halfway through his two-year aldermanic term to run for mayor.
+Narrowly winning in a five-candidate field, he was elected to a two-year term.
 He sought re-election in the 1951 election, but was soundly defeated by William Hawrelak.
 He did not return to public life thereafter.

 Personal life, death, and legacy

 In later life, Parsons was involved in veterans organizations.
 He was president of the Ex-Servicemen's Association and was an executive member of the Montgomery branch of the Royal Canadian Legion.
 He also served as a labour representative on the Edmonton Hospital Board.

 Sidney Parsons died April 22, 1955, after a cerebral embolism and was buried at the Edmonton Municipal Cemetery.

 Parsons Road and Parsons Industrial, both in Edmonton, are named in his honour.